On the relativistic effect in the Dirac--Fock theory: Abstract

 \section{Abstract}

-In this paper, we study the error bound of the Dirac--Fock ground-state energy and the Hartree--Fock ground-state energy.
-This error bound is called the relativistic effect in quantum mechanics.
+In this paper, we study the error bound between the Dirac--Fock ground-state energy and the Hartree--Fock ground-state energy, a quantity known as the relativistic effect in quantum mechanics.
 We confirm that the relativistic effect in the Dirac--Fock ground-state energy is of the order $\cO(c^{-2})$ with $c$ being the speed of light.
-Furthermore, if the potential between electrons and nuclei is regular, we get the leading order relativistic correction, which comprises the sum of the mass-velocity term, the Darwin term, and the spin-orbit term.
-The proof is based on a delicate study of projections onto the positive eigenspace of some Dirac operators.

-To our knowledge, it is the first mathematical derivation of the leading order relativistic correction for nonlinear Dirac ground-state energies.
-Our method paves the way to study the relativistic effects in general nonlinear Dirac problems.
+Furthermore, if the potential between electrons and nuclei is regular, we get the well-known leading order relativistic correction -- the Breit--Pauli term, which is the sum of the mass-velocity term, the Darwin term, and the spin-orbit term.
+As a consequence, we also show that the same relativistic effects and leading order relativistic correction also hold in a QED model introduced by Mittleman when the vacuum polarization -- a term of the order $\cO(c^{-3})$ -- is neglected.
+To our knowledge, this is the first time in mathematics that the leading-order relativistic correction has been obtained from nonlinear Dirac ground-state energy problems.